GE leads race for B.C. green energy deals

 In its downtown Vancouver Olympic digs, surrounded by crowds celebrating the first sunshine of the Games, GE staged an intimate event that leaned heavily to provincial cabinet ministers.
 The headline announcement saw the global powerhouse move forward on $887-million (Canadian) worth of hydro and wind power plants.
 The larger theme, pitched directly to B.C.
 Premier Gordon Campbell by GE CEO Jeff Immelt during a private dinner, is GE's willingness to fund a massive expansion of British Columbia's renewable power sector.

 Showman Richard Branson will take the stage in Vancouver later in the Games to announce an expansion of his Carbon War Room initiative that includes an alliance with Vancouver's mayor, Gregor Robertson.
 And Mr. Campbell is expected to announce some of his own energy-related initiatives in the next 24 hours.
-The my-project-is-greener-than-yours competition between both politicians and corporations is starting to resemble the Canada-Russia hockey rivalry.
+The my-project-is-greener-than-yours power production debate between both politicians and corporations is starting to resemble the Canada-Russia hockey rivalry.

 The guy with the key to the vault is Alex Urquhart, CEO of a $23-billion division of GE Energy Financial Services.
 Mr. Urquhart's team pays for energy developments of all stripes worldwide.
-GE's only Canadian projects are in B.C.
+GE's only Canadian projects are in B.C. at present.

 "We have the opportunity to invest anywhere in the world, and we have chosen to invest here," Mr. Urquhart told an audience sipping dynamite Okanogan wines at a reception staked beside what's known as GE Plaza, ground zero for Olympic celebrations.